 Algae are eukaryotic and photosynthetic aquatic organisms under the kingdom of Protista.
 Algae growth is a regular trouble in any fish tank.
 Many types of algae grow in the aquarium and deplete vital nutrients from the water and thus affect the growth of live plants and aquarium fishes.
 Growth of algae relies on light.
 If you see the algae with other colors than green, it indicates the water quality is deteriorated.
 If you see the red or brown algae in your aquarium, it designates the water with high dissolved nitrate or phosphate levels.
+Many types of algae grow in the aquarium and deplete vital nutrients.
+Hence, doing clean algae is vital task for making good aquarium water.

 Types of Aquarium Algae